python-attrs/attrs/docs/names.rst

 TL;DR
 -----

-We recommend using our modern APIs for new code:
+We recommend our modern APIs for new code:

 - `define()` to define a new class,
 - `mutable()` is an alias for `define()`,